DanielSwift1992/veritas-core/docs/SPEC.md

 | `to`          | str  | ✓        | Target node `id`. |
 | `obligation`  | str  | ✓        | Name of a **check plugin** (e.g. `file_exists`, `pytest`). |
 | `meta`        | dict | –        | Arbitrary data passed verbatim to plugin. |
+#### 2.3 Meta Canonicalization

+`meta` MUST be JSON-serializable.
+To ensure deterministic hashing and reproducible runs:

+- Floating-point values are **forbidden** in `meta`.
+Use strings with fixed precision (e.g. "1.2345") or integer encodings.
+- Dictionaries are canonicalized by sorting keys; arrays preserve order.
+- Plugins SHOULD treat `cfg` deterministically and avoid reading ambient state.

 ### 2.0 Plugins